 Comiket Inc. and the Comic Market Committee operates only operates the following two doujinshi marketplaces: Comic Market, which is held twice a year, and the Comiket Special, an event that is held once every five years conducted in a format that is different from the regular sessions of the Comic Market.

 The names we have listed at the beginning of this letter are registered trademarks and/or trademarks of Comiket Inc. and these trademarks are valid in other nations as well.
-Because we wish to prevent confusion to arise among fans of doujinshi publications and the greater doujinshi community, it is the policy of the Comiket Inc. not to allow these names to be employed by doujinshi marketplaces and/or conventions organized by anybody but ourselves.
+Because we wish to prevent confusion to arise among fans of doujinshi publications and the greater doujinshi community, it is the policy of the Comiket Inc. not to allow these names to be used by doujinshi marketplaces,conventions,events and/or projects by anybody but ourselves.

 In addition, the words "CATAROM" (written in both Japanese kana characters and the Roman alphabet) has been trademarked in September of 2012.
 In the future, the term "Catarom" and "CATAROM" will be used as an alternative name to the Comic Market DVD-ROM Catalog.

-If you are considering organizing a doujinshi marketplace, convention, and/or any other type of public gathering involving the display and sales of doujinshis, or if you wish to publish a doujinshi and/or release information regarding doujinshi marketplaces in any printed form, or if you wish to provide publicly accessible services pertaining to information regarding doujinshi marketplaces in general, please do not employ a name that is similar to and/or incorporates the following names--"Comic Market," "Comiket," "Comike," and/or "Catarom" (either written in both Japanese kana characters and/or the Roman alphabet.)
+If you are considering organizing a doujinshi marketplace, convention, and/or any other type of public gathering involving the display and sales of doujinshis, or if you wish to publish a doujinshi and/or release information regarding doujinshi marketplaces in any printed form, or if you wish to provide publicly accessible services pertaining to information regarding doujinshi marketplaces in general or if you are considering any other public event or project, please do not employ a name that is similar to and/or incorporates the following names--"Comic Market," "Comiket," "Comike," and/or "Catarom" (either written in both Japanese kana characters and/or the Roman alphabet.)
 In particular, we strongly urge against the combination of "Comiket" or "Comike" as a term to help describe subject matter of your event, service, and/or publication, i.e. "XX Comike," "XX Comiket," or "XX Catarom."
 Please instead employ another name that best represents your event, publication, and/or information service's relationship to the world of doujinshis and doujinshi marketplaces.

 Comic Market Committee